 Instructions that contain an immediate data or address offset field can be quite effective, though they quickly gobble up opcode space so they need to be firmly in the frequent use category to earn their keep.
-The immediate field width need not be fixed, and I decided to implement immediate 8 and 6 bit signed data instructions, as well as immediate 6 and 5 bit signed, and 4 bit unsigned address offset instructions, all with the immediate LSB positioned at bit 6 for consistent alignment.
-A 6 bit wide immediate value when coupled to the shift instruction is useful because it allows for full 32 bit left or right shifting in a single cycle - two or three shifts in a row can perform many chores that would otherwise require dedicated instructions and hardware (full width MSB flag, arbitrary width sign / zero extension, isolation of arbitrary contiguous bit fields, etc.).
+The immediate field width need not be fixed, and I decided to implement immediate 8 and 6 bit signed data instructions, as well as immediate 5 bit signed and 4 bit unsigned address offset instructions, all with the immediate LSB positioned at bit 6 for consistent alignment.
+A 6 bit wide immediate value when coupled to the shift instruction is useful because it allows for full 32 bit left or right shifting in a single cycle, and one or more shifts can perform many chores that would otherwise require dedicated instructions and hardware (full width MSB flag, arbitrary width sign / zero extension, isolation of arbitrary contiguous bit fields, etc.).
 The 4 bit immediate is used exclusively as a read / write address offset, so I felt it best be unsigned.